harmora-project/harmora/README.md

 python scripts/run_full_pipeline.py
 ```

-The pipeline caches task samples and embeddings.
-An interrupted run can normally continue without repeating completed work.
+The pipeline uses cached task samples, embeddings, splits, and completed results when they are available.

 ### Pipeline stages

-The pipeline contains five stages.
+The pipeline contains five stages:

-#### 1. Samples

-The `samples` stage resolves the eleven tasks and creates one fixed sample for each task.
+1. `samples` — creates one fixed sample for each selected task;

-#### 2. Downstream evaluation

-The `downstream` stage evaluates every model-layer candidate using four fixed seeds.
+2. `downstream` — evaluates each model-layer candidate using the selected seeds;

-#### 3. Label-free metrics

-The `metrics` stage computes Harmora and the eight baseline metrics on the cached representations.
+3. `metrics` — computes Harmora and the eight baseline metrics;

-#### 4. Aggregation

-The `aggregate` stage aggregates downstream utilities across the four seeds.
+4. `aggregate` — aggregates downstream results across seeds;

-#### 5. Correlation analysis

-The `correlate` stage computes the within-model and cross-model evaluation results.
+5. `correlate` — computes within-model and cross-model evaluation results.

-The full experiment outputs are written to:
+The main outputs are written to:

 ```text
 outputs/full_experiment/